ShaopengLiu1/online-cv/README.md

 ## Shaopeng's online resume/CV

+## Archive: 2022.9.8
+Now maintain a Latex version of Resume, and will display them via website directly.

 ### Usage guide:
 - Change all the details from one place: `_data/data.yml`
 - The pdf version is hosted in Google driver for better display (you can put it in git though)